Limited Edition Photography Prints

 Conclusion

 This information is meant to be more than just my opinion.
-Hopefully I have provided sufficient detail to make the case that limited edition prints is an artificially, self imposed limitation, created by the artists, to be placed on themselves.
+Hopefully I have provided sufficient detail to make the case that limited edition prints are an artificial, self-imposed limitation, created by the artists, to be placed on themselves.
 Furthermore, the purpose of the limited edition is one of pure marketing tactics.
 To be very blunt, price manipulation.
-It only works if the artists imposes limitations on their own work.
-By nature this is not what artists want to do if they are in the business of selling their work.
+It only works if the artists impose limitations on their own work.
+By nature, this is not what artists want to do if they are in the business of selling their work.

 Final Thoughts